College of Engineering – Student Rights and Policies Related to On-Campus Recruiting Activities

 Discrimination, Harassment and Sexual Misconduct

-Iowa State University is commitment to providing a professional working and learning environment that is fair and responsible; that supports, nurtures, and rewards educational and employment growth on the basis of relevant factors such as ability and performance; and that is free of discriminatory conduct or communication.
+Iowa State University is committed to providing a professional working and learning environment that is fair and responsible; that supports, nurtures, and rewards educational and employment growth on the basis of relevant factors such as ability and performance; and that is free of discriminatory conduct or communication.
 Iowa State University is committed to assuring that its campus and programs are free from prohibited discrimination and harassment based upon race, ethnicity, sex, pregnancy, color, religion, national origin, physical or mental disability, age (40 and over), marital status, sexual orientation, gender identity, genetic information, status as a U.S. veteran (disabled, Vietnam, or other), or any other status protected by university policy or local, state, or federal law.
 Additionally, ISU is committed to fostering an environment in which all members of our campus community are safe and free from sexual misconduct of any form.

 Compliance with federal, state, and local laws, as well as Iowa State University policies is a prerequisite for employers to recruiting at ISU.
 Students that experience discrimination, harassment or sexual misconduct in any aspect of recruiting, hiring or experiential education employment should report the incident to the Office of Equal Opportunity, 3410 Beardshear Hall, 515 Morrill Road, Ames, Iowa 50011, Tel.
 515 294-7612, Hotline 515-294-1222, email firstname.lastname@example.org.
 More options for reporting sexual misconduct can be found on the Dean of Students Office website.
 If other students are at risk, please also inform Engineering Career Services so immediate action can be taken to stop additional incidents.
 If you experience an issue while on a co-op or internship, talk to your supervisor or the HR Department of your employer.
 Contact Engineering Career Services if you do not feel comfortable with these resources or have any questions.